djones90/Solo-Project/README.md

-# Solo-Project
+# Metal-ALtar
-Metal Altar - a website for users to post their own articles, reviews, stories, etc
+Metal Altar - a website for metal fans to post their own articles, reviews, stories, etc

 Made with Python, Django, HTML, CSS